Bastardkb/TBK-Mini/readme.md

 # Sourcing the components

-For sourcing the components, you have two options:

 ## Electronic components

 You will need to order the parts from a shop, and order some PCBs directly from the manufacturer.